Simple Steps. Better Air.A Voluntary Ozone Outreach, Awareness and Behavior Change Program

 The Problem: Unlike the good, protective ozone layer in the stratosphere, ground-level ozone is a harmful air pollutant that affects all of us.
 It’s formed when emissions from everyday items combine with other pollutants and “cook” in the heat and sunlight.
 Sources of such emissions include local industry, gasoline-powered vehicles and lawn equipment, and household paints, stains and solvents.
 Weather plays a key role in ozone formation.
 The highest ozone levels are usually recorded in summer months when temperatures approach the high 80s and 90s and the wind is stagnant or light.

-Denver’s ozone season runs from June through August.
-During this time, the RAQC will work with meteorologists at the Colorado Department of Public Health and Environment to issue “Ozone Action Alerts”, notifying the public when ozone levels could potentially reach unhealthy levels.
-On Ozone Action Alert days, we are asking citizens to take simple actions to reduce emissions.
+Denver and the Front Range’s ozone season runs from June through August.
+During this time, the RAQC will work with meteorologists at the Colorado Department of Public Health and Environment to issue “Ozone Action Alerts,” notifying the public when ozone levels could potentially reach unhealthy levels.
+On Ozone Action Alert days, we are asking citizens to take simple steps to reduce ozone-causing emissions.